antonysanders1/antonysanders1.github.io/_posts/2020-09-13-managing_state_in_large_applications_with_redux.markdown

 ```

-The app component imports the action, calls the action when the component mounts, then passes in the props of user to the navbar component.
+The app component imports the getUser action from the action.jsx file, calls the action when the component mounts, then passes in the props of user to the navbar component.
 Additionally, and very importantly we are dispatching our action using export default connect.
-Using connect allows up to access our store.
+Using connect allows up to access our store. *We can use connect in any component that we wish to pass state to or dispatch actions to update the state.*

 Next The NavBar...

 *NOTE: I used Material UI for styling..
-You can ignore the stlying code (i.e. Grid, Typography, Divider, Button). *
+You can ignore the stlying code if you're no familar with it (i.e. Grid, Typography, Divider, Button). *

 ```

+// ./src/NavBar.jsx

 import React from 'react';
 import { BrowserRouter as Router, Route, Switch, Link} from 'react-router-dom';
 import {Grid, Typography, Divider, Button} from '@material-ui/core';